Spinal cord injury

 In the emergency room, medical care focuses on:

-• Maintaining your ability to breathe.
+• Maintaining the ability to breathe.

 • Preventing shock.